 Most of the Medigap insurers in Utah do not offer Medigap plans to people under the age of 65 who are eligible for Medicare due to a disability.
-Only two appear to do so, at significantly higher premiums: Transamerica offers all of its plans to people under age 65, and United American offers Plan B and high-deductible Plan F.
+Only three appear to do so, at significantly higher premiums: Transamerica, State Farm Mutual, and United American.

-The Utah Insurance Department reported that as of 2018, only 1.2 percent of all Medigap enrollees in Utah were under the age of 65, although 13 percent of Medicare beneficiaries in the state were under the age of 65.
+The Utah Insurance Department reported that as of 2018, only 1.2% of all Medigap enrollees in Utah were under the age of 65, although 13% of Medicare beneficiaries in the state were under the age of 65.
 The Insurance Department’s report notes that the low enrollment among people under age 65 is likely due to the fact that Utah does not require Medigap insurers to make their products available to people under the age of 65.

-Medicare Advantage plans are available to anyone eligible for Medicare, except people with end-stage renal disease (as of 2021, this restriction will no longer apply; people with kidney failure will be able to enroll in Medicare Advantage plans).
+Medicare Advantage plans are available to anyone eligible for Medicare, and the prices are not higher for people under 65.
 So people under the age of 65 in Utah who are eligible for Medicare can choose a Medicare Advantage plan in order to have a cap on out-of-pocket costs.
 But again, Medicare Advantage plans have limited provider networks, which is an important consideration for people with serious health issues.

 A person enrolled in Medicare prior to age 65 as a result of a disability will have the same Medigap open enrollment period as other Medicare beneficiaries upon turning 65.
 At that point, they can enroll in any Medigap plan offered by any insurer in their area.